psathyrella/partis/docs/subcommands.md

 ##### `--fast` (synonym: `--naive-vsearch`)

 As for the default (full) clustering method, first calculates the naive ancestor for each sequence, but then passes these to vsearch for very fast heuristic clustering.
-Vsearch is extremely fast, because it includes a large number of optimizations to avoid all-against-all comparison, and thus scales much better than quadratically.
+Vsearch is fast because it includes a large number of optimizations to avoid all-against-all comparison, and thus scales much better than quadratically.
 Because these optimizations (like any purely distance-based approach) know nothing about VDJ rearrangement or SHM, however, they reduce accuracy.
 This is nevertheless a thoroughly reasonably way to get an idea of the lineage structure of your sample.
 After running vsearch clustering, you can always pass families of interest (e.g. with `--seed-unique-id`) to the more accurate clustering method.